ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 module.exports.meta = require('./package.json')
 ```

-We sure want to pass our `chatra` object with parameters to plugin,
+We sure want to pass our `chatra` object with parameters to the plugin,
-but only way to do it is use
+but the only way to do it is using
 [templates](https://nuxtjs.org/guides/directory-structure/modules#template-plugins).

 So update our `addPlugin` in module: